nutchanon-l/spanner-workshop/Workshop1.md

 6. Leave "1" node as a default value.
 7. Click "CREATE"

-## Lab 1.2: Walkthrough the Spanne console
+## Lab 1.2: Walkthrough the Spanner console
 1. See the middle layer for the configuration
     - Instance ID, Edition, Region, Auto scaling
     - Instance summary